Starting small

 Values-aware journalism isn't about getting it 'right' or judging current practice.
 It's about becoming more aware of the choices already present in your work and taking the opportunity to develop your practice through intention and continuous learning.

 This work asks something real of you.
 For your attention, honesty and a willingness to sit with discomfort if and when your practice and your values don't quite line up.
 That takes courage, especially within institutions and systems that are not yet set up to support it.
+But you are not doing this alone.
+Every journalist who asks these questions, experiments with a different frame, or has one honest conversation with a colleague is part of something larger.
+We are building this together and we are genuinely glad you are here.

-The Values-aware journalism toolkit is published under a Creative Commons Attribution-NonCommercial 4.0 International licence.
 You are free to share and adapt this material for non-commercial purposes, provided you give appropriate credit to Common Cause Foundation and indicate if changes are made.

 Values-aware journalism – a practical toolkit